r-hub/blog/content/post/2019-06-11-cran-checks-api.markdown

 Scott chose the [programming language Ruby](https://www.ruby-lang.org/en/) because it is good for building web APIs and because he already knew Ruby.
 In Ruby, he used the [Sinatra framework/library](http://sinatrarb.com/) for the REST API because it's light weight, and the [Faraday library](https://github.com/lostisland/faraday) for scraping.
 Scraping was a bit too slow at first, so he complemented the toolset with the [Go ganda library](https://github.com/tednaleid/ganda/) for making parallel curl requests.
 By the way, the pages he scrapes are the one from the RStudio CRAN mirror, not from other mirrors.

-The data lives in two types of databases, [MongoDB](https://www.mongodb.com/) (noSQL) for the data of the day, [MariaDB](https://mariadb.org/) (SQL) for the rest.
-Originally the service only used MongoDB which was slow.
+The data lives in two types of databases, [MongoDB](https://www.mongodb.com/) (NoSQL) for the data of the day, [MariaDB](https://mariadb.org/) (SQL) for the rest.
+Originally the service only used MongoDB which was not optimal for storing large amounts of historical CRAN checks data.
 Data and processing are wrapped in containers, via [Docker Compose](https://docs.docker.com/compose/), on the cloud :cloud: on an [Amazon Web Services](https://aws.amazon.com/) server, which costs about 75$ a year.

 The whole thing is brought to life by [CRON jobs](https://en.wikipedia.org/wiki/Cron): package specific data is scraped every 3 hours, maintainer level data every 4 hours and the history routes are populated once a day.
 To ensure Scott knows when something is going wrong, which happens less often now that the system is stable, he uses [Healthchecks](https://healthchecks.io/) that alerts you when your CRON jobs fail.